levi006/FlavorNet/readme.md

 Users can search for an ingredient and generate a list of foods that contain the same flavor compounds.

+Results are represesnted using a force layout visualization.

 ## Comparing Ingredients within a Cuisine (Query 2)

 Users can search for an ingredient in the context of a single cuisine and generate a list of most common ingredient pairs within the cuisine.

+Results are represented using a collapsible Reingold Tilford tree, where users can click through to explore ingredient combinatins.

 ##Constructing Data Tables